-Consider the real-world example of a researcher studying online health communities organized around medical conditions (e.g., asthma, lupus, lyme disease, etc).
-Driving questions include: How do community dynamics and structure vary across conditions?
+Consider the real-world example of a researcher (a Computer Science PhD student) studying online health communities organized around medical conditions (e.g. asthma, lupus, and lyme disease).
+Driving questions include the following: How do community dynamics and structure vary across conditions?
 Can we gain new insights from the co-occurrence of symptoms and conditions?
-To explore these questions, our analyst collected over 3 million discussion posts by crawling MedHelp.org, a public online health site.
+To explore these questions, our analyst collected over 3 million discussion posts from MedHelp.org, a public online health site.
 The initial database consists of a single table where each row represents a post on the site.
 Table columns include a forum (community) name, the user name of the poster, the post date, the title of the discussion thread, and the post text.

-From this data, the analyst would like to analyze the social networks of the individual communities.
-She begins by importing the data table (a large CSV file) into Orion.
-The table and its columns are displayed in the Schema Viewer in Figure 1a.
+From these data, the analyst would like to analyze the social networks of the individual communities.
+She begins by importing the data table (a large commaseparated values (CSV) file) into Orion.
+The table and its columns are displayed in the Schema Viewer in Figure 1(a).

 Next, she must define the entities of interest that might form the nodes of her graph.
 Currently, these entities reside implicitly as values within the table.
 The analyst right-clicks the username field and selects "Promote" in the resulting context menu.
 This operation causes all username values to be extracted from the table: a new table is constructed with one row for each unique user and the username field in the original table is replaced with a foreign key referencing the new table.
-As the analyst wishes to model a social network based on co-participation within a discussion thread, she similarly promotes the thread_id field as an entity of interest.
+As the analyst wishes to model a social network based on co-participation within a discussion